A Happy Camper How-To

 Stay Close to Home

 Though it can be tempting to trek cross-country to a national park or faraway forest, the outdoorsy options right in your area might be worth a try.
 A long drive time can really be a killer with kids no matter how many Goldfish crackers you give them.
 Try looking for spots within a three-hour drive from home to give everybody as much time in the woods and out of the car as possible.
-For our Nashville neighbors, here is a list of our go-tos:
+For our Nashville neighbors, here is a list of our go-to destinations: